PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 If you moved or renamed your ISOs, you either had to nuke the recently played list, ignore it or set it back how it was before.
 More granular control on how you want to handle latest games played.

+{{< img cols="colWidth" src="./img/Pic52-RemoveMissingFiles.png">}}

 {{< progress/github-link prNums="4986" title="PCSX2-GUI: Fix GUI inconsistencies" authors="RedDevilus" >}}

+While not as exciting as a new fix for a game, increased performance on better compatibility this will make the text more aligned with the rest of the windows.
+Though it did have a meaningful change that the maximum audio latency is now 200 instead of 750.

+The default is still is still 100 ms (0.1 seconds of audio latency) and if you really need 750 ms (0.75 seconds of audio latency) then it's likely Pentium 4 or older and work badly or even at all on current PCSX2 versions.

+Can you spot the differences?

+{{< img cols="colWidth" src="./img/Pic53-DEV9GUI.png">}}
+{{< img cols="colWidth" src="./img/Pic54-PADGUI.png">}}
+{{< img cols="colWidth" src="./img/Pic55-SPU2GUI.png">}}

-{{< progress/github-link prNums="4989" title="wx: Fix `pxExplore` on macOS" authors="tellowkrinkle" >}}
+{{< progress/github-link prNums="4989" title="WX: Fix `pxExplore` on macOS" authors="tellowkrinkle" >}}

 {{< progress/github-link prNums="5030" title="GUI: Bring back F6 string (Aspect Ratio)" authors="RedDevilus" >}}

 Doesn't need much explaining as it was gone by accident to show the keybinding for aspect ratio.
+Emulation development can have it fair share of regressions.

 {{< progress/github-link prNums="5134" title="Rebase more de-wx-ifying from last month" authors="stenzek" >}}